aperger/service-template/README.md

   - Microsoft Online/Live
 - The CORS is fully enabled (all sources, all method)
 - Open API 3.0 (with Swagger UI) is available, these URL's are publicly available
-- a GitHub actions are responsible to deploy the services into Azure, the events are starting when we push changes into `main` branch.
+- GitHub actions are responsible to deploy the services into Azure, the events are starting when we push changes into `main` branch.

 It is possible to run these services locally.
 In the current solution we have only one configurable item in the application.
 We need to set a valid client id of the registered application of Azure, which uses these resources.
 This value is stored in AZURE_CLIENT_ID enviroment variable.